devsoc-unsw/2024-recruitment-technical-assessment/frontend/README.md

 ### Stretch Task 2

-The goal of this part is for you to demonstrate iteration with your site.
+The goal of this part is for you to demonstrate interaction with your site.
 Please make the search bar clickable.
 Upon being clicked, a `div` should appear.
 The `div` should be any simple, blank white box with a black outline, vertically and horizontally centred on top of the content of the page.
 The `div` should contain in it, another button to dismiss the `div`.

 ## Submission